MarkCBell/curver/docs/source/development.rst

     > make html

 In several places work is flagged TODO: #).
-These number roughly correspond to:
+These numbers roughly correspond to:

 1. Major feature.
 2. Performance.